martin-ger/esp_wifi_repeater/README.md

 ap_open: 1

 This means it connects to the internet via AP ssid,password and offers an open AP with ap_ssid MyAP.
 This default can be changed in the file user_config.h.
 The default can be overwritten and persistenly saved to flash by using a console interface.
 This console is available either via the serial port at 115200 baud or via tcp port 7777 (e.g. "telnet 192.168.4.1 7777" from a connected STA).
-For me TCP configuration (write_flash) currently fails on an ESP-01 modul, but works fine on any ESP-12.

 The console understands the following command:
 - help: prints a short help message